 Got a question about your contract or your job?
 The ASTI will talk you through all aspects of your rights and entitlements.
-If you have a question or concern at any time throughout the year, we’re here to help!
-Give us a call on 01 604 0160/1850 418 400; email firstname.lastname@example.org; or have a look around the website, which has hundreds of pages of information available to you 24/7.
+If you have a question or concern at any time throughout the year, we’re here to help.
+Give us a call on 01 604 0160/1850 418 400 or email firstname.lastname@example.org.

 We offer representation and protection

 The ASTI has a proven track record in successfully supporting non-permanent members and ensuring that their rights are upheld.